-Other benchmark class actions in the US: In 2014, the court in one of the Euroyen TIBOR lawsuits dismissed certain of the plaintiffs' claims, including a federal antitrust claim, for lack of standing.
-In 2015, this court dismissed the plaintiffs' federal racketeering claims on the same basis and affirmed its previous dismissal of the plaintiffs' antitrust claims against UBS.
-In 2017, this court also dismissed the other Yen LIBOR / Euroyen TIBOR action in its entirety on standing grounds, as did the court in the CHF LIBOR action.
+Other benchmark class actions in the US: In 2014, 2015 and 2017, the court in one of the Euroyen TIBOR lawsuits dismissed certain of the plaintiffs' claims, including plaintiffs' federal antitrust and racketeering claims.
+In August 2020, the court granted defendants' motion for judgment on the pleadings and dismissed the lone remaining claim in the action as impermissibly extraterritorial.
+In 2017, the court dismissed the other Yen LIBOR / Euroyen TIBOR action in its entirety on standing grounds.
+In April 2020, the appeals court reversed the dismissal and in August 2020 plaintiffs in that action filed an amended complaint.
+In 2017, the court dismissed the CHF LIBOR action on standing grounds and failure to state a claim.
+Plaintiffs filed an amended complaint following the dismissal, and the court granted a renewed motion to dismiss in September 2019.
+Plaintiffs have appealed.
 Also in 2017, the court in the EURIBOR lawsuit dismissed the case as to UBS and certain other foreign defendants for lack of personal jurisdiction.
-Plaintiffs in the other Yen LIBOR, Euroyen TIBOR and the EURIBOR actions have appealed the dismissals.
+Plaintiffs have appealed.
 In October 2018, the court in the SIBOR / SOR action dismissed all but one of plaintiffs' claims against UBS.
-Plaintiffs in the CHF LIBOR and SIBOR / SOR actions filed amended complaints following the dismissals, and the courts granted renewed motions to dismiss in July 2019 (SIBOR / SOR) and in September 2019 (CHF LIBOR).
-Plaintiffs in the both actions have appealed.
+Plaintiffs filed an amended complaint following the dismissal, and the courts granted a renewed motion to dismiss in July 2019).
+Plaintiffs have appealed.
 In November 2018, the court in the BBSW lawsuit dismissed the case as to UBS and certain other foreign defendants for lack of personal jurisdiction.
-Following that dismissal, plaintiffs in the BBSW action filed an amended complaint in April 2019, which UBS and other defendants named in the amended complaint have moved to dismiss.
-In February 2020, the court in the BBSW action granted in part and denied in part defendants motions to dismiss the amended complaint.
-The court dismissed the GBP LIBOR action in August 2019, and plaintiffs appealed the dismissal in September 2019.
+Following that dismissal, plaintiffs filed an amended complaint in April 2019, which UBS and other defendants named in the amended complaint moved to dismiss.
+In February 2020, the court in the BBSW action granted in part and denied in part defendants' motions to dismiss the amended complaint.
+In August 2020, UBS and other BBSW defendants joined a motion for judgment on the pleadings.
+The court dismissed the GBP LIBOR action in August 2019.
+Plaintiffs have appealed.

 Government bonds: Putative class actions have been filed since 2015 in US federal courts against UBS and other banks on behalf of persons who participated in markets for US Treasury securities since 2007.
 A consolidated complaint was filed in 2017 in the US District Court for the Southern District of New York alleging that the banks colluded with respect to, and manipulated prices of, US Treasury securities sold at auction and in the secondary market and asserting claims under the antitrust laws and for unjust enrichment.
 Defendants' motions to dismiss the consolidated complaint are pending.
 Similar class actions have been filed concerning European government bonds and other government bonds.

-UBS and reportedly other banks are responding to investigations and requests for information from various authorities regarding US Treasury securities and other government bond trading practices.
+UBS and reportedly other banks are responding to investigations and requests for information from various authorities regarding government bond trading practices.
 As a result of its review to date, UBS has taken appropriate action.

 Government sponsored entities ("GSE") bonds: Starting in February 2019, class action complaints were filed in the US District Court for the Southern District of New York against UBS and other banks on behalf of plaintiffs who traded GSE bonds.
 A consolidated complaint was filed alleging collusion in GSE bond trading between 1 January 2009 and 1 January 2016.
 In December 2019, UBS and eleven other defendants agreed to settle the class action for a total of USD 250 million.
-The settlement is subject to court approval.
+The settlement has been approved by the court and this matter is now resolved.